GemN/Memory-Experiment/README.md

 ## Description

-Simple memory experiment to test the accuracy and response time of visual memory against auditory memory Subjects are separated in two group: Group A and Group B
+Simple memory experiment to test the accuracy and response time of visual memory against auditory memory.

+Subjects are separated in two group: Group A and Group B.

 ### Group A
 Learn 10 words by reading